ahv15/Bioinformatics/README.md

 A comprehensive collection of bioinformatics algorithms and tools implemented from scratch in Python.
 This repository provides modular, well-documented implementations of key bioinformatics methods including sequence alignment and genome graph operations.

-## 🚀 **Repository Status: Recently Refactored**

-This repository has been **completely refactored** for improved organization, maintainability, and educational value.
-The new modular structure provides clean separation of concerns and comprehensive documentation.

 ## Project Overview

 This repository implements fundamental bioinformatics algorithms with a focus on:
 - **Multiple Sequence Alignment (MSA)** using simulated annealing optimization
 - **Genome Graph Operations** for studying chromosomal structure and rearrangements
-- **Modular Design** with reusable utilities and clear separation of concerns

 All algorithms are implemented from scratch without external bioinformatics libraries, making this an excellent educational resource and a solid foundation for custom bioinformatics pipelines.